energyandcleanair/creahia/doc/paf_epi_uncertainty.md

 \text{CI}_A = A \pm z \times \text{SE}_A
 ```
   - $z$ = Z-score corresponding to the desired confidence level (e.g., 1.96 for 95% confidence interval)

+#### Adjusting confidence intervals crossing zero
+To ensure consistency in our analysis, we adjust the confidence intervals of the Population Attributable Fraction (PAF) and the associated effects when they span both negative and positive values.
+Specifically, if the central PAF estimate is positive, we set the lower bound of the confidence interval to zero, effectively removing any negative values.
+Conversely, if the central estimate is negative, we set the upper bound to zero, excluding positive values.
+This approach ensures that the confidence intervals align with the direction of the exposure effect, preventing the inclusion of implausible PAF values.